 Discrimination, harassment, and any other inappropriate behaviour is not tolerated at our school and there may be serious consequences for students engaging in this behaviour.
-This includes any form of racism, religious or disability discrimination, sexism, homophobia, transphobia, or any other behaviour that targets an individual or group.
+This includes any behaviour that targets an individual or group.
 Further information about discrimination and harassment, including definitions, is set out in our Inclusion and Diversity Policy.